nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. Initial launch.

-    1. Download the jar file and copy it into an empty folder
+    1. Download the jar file and copy it into an empty folder.

-    2. Double-click the jar file <br>
+    2. Double-click the jar file. <br>
        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-2. Saving window preferences
+2. Saving window preferences.

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.